Central Air Conditioners

 |Central air conditioner||$250||

-Minimum system Seasonal Energy Efficiency Rating (SEER) of 15 or greater, and a minimum system Energy Efficiency Rating (EER) of 12 or greater
+Minimum nominal Seasonal Energy Efficiency Rating (SEER) of 15 or greater for the outdoor unit, and a minimum total system Energy Efficiency Rating (EER) of 12 or greater

 Savings Within Reach On-Bill Repayment

 Income-qualified residents in Oregon who participate in Savings Within Reach On-Bill Repayment are eligible to finance the central air conditioner through their utility bill.

-Central air conditioner must be used as the primary cooling source, serving more than fifty percent of the home.
+Central air conditioner must be used as the primary cooling source, serving more than 50% of the home.
 Heat pumps and portable air conditioners (room or window) do not qualify for this incentive.

 Learn more about the benefits of energy-efficient central air conditioners by visiting this ENERGY STAR® page.

-You can use the Find a Residential Trade Ally Contractor page tool on Energy Trust’s website to search for Energy Trust trade ally contractors near you who install efficient central air conditioners.
+You can use the Find a Contractor Tool on Energy Trust’s website to search for Energy Trust trade ally contractors near you who install efficient central air conditioners.

 In addition to single-family properties, the central air conditioner incentive is available for townhomes, duplexes, triplexes and fourplexes.
 Visit the Energy Trust Multifamily Central Air Conditioner web page to learn more.

-No. This incentive is only available for central air conditioners which serve the majority the residence.
+No. This incentive is only available for central air conditioners that serve the majority of the residence.